Skip to main content

 Hidden Bluff is a scenic 0.75-mile spur of the Sunset Trail, providing access to the nature center and a shortcut for bicyclists traveling to and from Nicolet Bay.

-In partnership with the Friends of Peninsula State Park, Rock Solid Contracting constructed 8 miles of new purpose-built mountain bike trails in 2024, with 11 more miles planned for 2025.
-Once construction is completed in late 2025, there will be 19 miles of rugged, purpose-built mountain bike trails suitable for all users, from beginners to experts.
-Click here for downloadable georeferenced maps and here for updated trail conditions.
-State trail passes are required for riders age 16 and older.
+In partnership with the Friends of Peninsula State Park, Rock Solid Trail Contracting and Progressive Trail Design constructed 20 miles of new purpose-built mountain bike trails in 2024 and 2025.
+These mountain bike trails have segments suitable for all users, from beginners to experts and are constructed through varying environments from rolling hills to rugged terrain.
+A state trail pass is required for riders age 16 and older.
+For updated trail conditions and downloadable georeferenced biking maps, please see:

 In-line skating